 Students may choose to join the meal plan after the Fall Semester has begun.
 Students who choose to do so are obligated to remain on the plan for the remainder of the Academic Year.
 If Fall semester service has already ceased, the student is then only obligated for the unexpired portion of the contract, Spring semester.

-At no time, may a meal plan customer use his/her UGA ID to allow another patron to gain access.
-If a meal plan contract holder allows another meal plan patron to gain access into the dining commons, the contract holder’s student record will be flagged and he/she will be contacted to make an appointment to meet with Executive Director Bryan Varin.
+At no time, may a meal plan customer use their UGA ID to allow another patron to gain access.
+If a meal plan contract holder allows another meal plan patron to gain access into the dining commons, the contract holder’s student record will be flagged and they will be contacted to make an appointment to meet with Executive Director Bryan Varin.
 Other actions by Dining Services may include suspending meal plan access, revoking meal plan access, contacting Student Judiciary, and/or UGA Police.

 For any offense, if the contract holder allows another patron into a dining location who is not on the meal plan, the cash price of the meal will be placed on the contract holder’s student account and the charge must be paid before any flag is removed or suspension lifted.

 Alternative Solutions for Meals: Bulldawg Box To-Go Meal Program

 Withdrawal from Classes: